tusharf5/tusharsharma.dev/content/posts/2022-06-03/index.md

 “Everything fails, all the time” - Werner Vogels, Amazon CTO

 I love this quote by Vogels because it’s so true.
-It’s really a nice thought to have in your mind while building any kind of program or architecture.
+It’s really a nice thought to have in your mind while building any program.
 Expecting your program to always follow the [“happy path”](https://en.wikipedia.org/wiki/Happy_path) is really naive.

 I am writing this blog while I am working on an integration where we have to make a lot of API calls to fetch data from an external service.
-The first implementation was quick just to check if the APIs work correctly, response time, any errors, rate limiting, etc.
+The first implementation was a quick one just to check if the APIs work correctly, response time, any errors, rate limiting, etc.

 If you are not interested in the backstory, you can go straight to the part that talks about the retry function implementation [here](#the-implementation).

 The function took about 14 minutes to complete and made around 16k API calls.
 That’s a lot of calls for a single function.
-I modified the code to make use of concurrent API calls using `Promise.all` which brought the time down to 7 minutes.
+I modified the code to make use of concurrent API calls using `Promise.all` which brought down the time to 7 minutes.

-One thing that I noticed was that after making around 10k calls the external service API returns a timeout error.
-This was annoying because one error causes all of the data from previous successful 10k calls to be of no use.
+One thing that I noticed was that after making around 10k calls, the API randomly returns a timeout error.
+This was annoying because one error would cause all of the previous successful 10k calls to be of no use.

-There are certain things you can do to address such issues.
-Note that this depends heavily on how critical it is for all the calls to be successful.
-For example, for a finance related app, we can not ignore any error and we must put in all the measures for it to either retry, self-heal or at least log and report the error for human intervention.
-But for an app that fetches weather reports for all the major cities in the world, while it would be good to at least have some retry/logging mechanism in place, it would not be a big deal if we can’t retrieve weather data for one of the cities.
+One thing to consider before solving these types of issues is to know how critical it is for all the calls to be successful.
+For example, for a finance app, we must not ignore any error and we must put in all the measures for it to either retry, self-heal or at least log and report the error for human intervention.
+But for an app that fetches weather reports for all the major cities in the world, while it would be good to at least have some retry/logging mechanism in place, it would not be a big deal if we are not able to retrieve weather data for one of the cities.

-Though ours was not mission-critical to business so we could have just ignored the failed API call promise.
+Our use case was not mission-critical so we could just ignore the failed API call promise.
 Here’s an easy way to do it, especially when you are using `Promise.all` where one rejected promise will cancel all of the in-progress ones.

 ```tsx
 await Promise.all([functionThatReturnsAPromise().catch((e) => undefined)]);
 ```

-What this does is, add an error handler to the promise returned by `functionThatReturnsAPromise` and the error handler catches the error and returns normally instead of re-throwing the error.
-So, even if `functionThatReturnsAPromise` returns a rejected promise, it is caught which makes it look like the whole thing `functionThatReturnsAPromise().catch(e => undefined)` returned a resolved promise with the resolved value as `undefined`
+What this does is, it adds an error handler to the promise returned by `functionThatReturnsAPromise` and the error handler catches the error and returns a resolved value.

-This, helped us get rid of one major issue, one API call failure wouldn’t fail all of the functions.
-We silently ignore it but do log the error for debugging purposes.

-We also added a metric reporting call so if more than **10%** of the calls failed we send a metric to CloudWatch which triggers an alarm so we know we must look at the logs as this behavior is not usual.
+This helped us get rid of one major issue, one API call failure wouldn’t fail the entire program.
+We ignore it silently but we do log the error for debugging purposes.
+We also added metric reporting so if more than **10%** of the calls failed, we send a metric to CloudWatch which triggers an alarm so we know we need to look at the logs as this behavior is not usual.

 It seems like we checked all the boxes to make this function more robust.
 There is error reporting, it knows how to handle and ignore errors, logs, and alarms.

 But there was one more thing that I wanted to do before calling it a day.
 You see someone great once said

-> Defeat happens only to those who refuse to try again
+> Defeat happens only to those who refuse to try again.

 I live by this quote, so it naturally comes to my coding style as well.
 Things fail, but that doesn’t mean we shouldn’t retry.
-I figured we could retry a failed API call a few times before actually giving up and **voilà!** all of the calls were able to get the data, some had to retry 1 or 2 times but eventually succeeded.
+I figured we could retry a failed API call a few times before actually giving up and **voilà!** adding a retry mechanism resulted in all calls being able to successfully fetch the data, some had to retry 1 or 2 times but eventually succeeded.

 ## The Implementation

 Let’s talk about the actual retry function implementation.
 We use Typescript for everything.
-I am a big Typescript FanBoy.
-It’s much more than an autocompletion plugin but I still love this meme.
+I am a big Typescript advocate.
+It’s much more than an autocompletion plugin but this meme is still great.

 ![Type Safe Retry Function In Typescript](./Untitled.png)

-This was not the first time we were making an API call that could be retried.
-After all, most of the backend services are mostly a bunch of API calls with some data transformation.
-So I wanted to write a function that can automatically wrap a function that makes the API call and retries it on failure.
-Now I’ve written about such an implementation in JS.
+This was not the first time we were making an API call that could use a retry mechanism.
+After all, most of the backend services are a bunch of API calls with some data transformation.
+So I wanted to write a utility function that can automatically retry any function on failure.
+I’ve written about such an implementation in JS.
 You can check that [here](https://tusharsharma.dev/posts/retry-design-pattern-with-js-promises).

 Typescript is awesome but what good is a typescript code that doesn’t give you full type safety.

-I love this TS meme which is based on that.

 ![Type Safe Retry Function In Typescript](./Untitled-1.png)

-I wrote this function so we could use it anywhere we need to retry a function call on failure and it also gives the type safety of the function it is retrying.
+This is the implementation of the function.

 ```tsx
 /**